wf4ever/ro-catalogue/v0.1/in-use-submission/chemin-box/README.md

 chembox-uris-100.txt: the 100 sample chemical compounds assessed

-chembox-test-run-100-log.txt: the assessment result from the Minim checklist

 MIM-chembox-uris.100.results: the assessment result from the MIM assessment tool

-== To reproduce the Minim assessment ==
+## To reproduce the Minim assessment

     ./chembox_evaluate.sh

+(This script is currently configured to use a checklist service deployed at andros.zoo.ox.ac.uk, evaluating ROs served by sandbox.wf4ever-project.org/rodl.
+We have been experiencing timeout problems if we try to run the evaluation service from the sandbox - possibly due to a reverse proxy server configuration.)

 Expected results: see below

+Note: this script takes a couple of hours to complete.

-== Results from 28-may using "in-use-submission" RO and local checklist evaluation ==
+## Results from 28-may using "in-use-submission" RO and local checklist evaluation

     (romenv)conina:chemin-box graham$ ./chembox_evaluate.sh
     Using local evaluation of file:///usr/workspace/wf4ever-ro-catalogue/v0.1